Permata Hijau Group

 -

-The company reports a grievance mechanism for its stakeholders which covers non-compliance issues including land conflicts but no separate process was reported.
+The company reports having a grievance mechanism for stakeholders that addresses non-compliance issues, including land conflicts.
+However, it does not report a separate process specifically for land-related grievances.

 -